rickb777/date/README.md

 ### Version 2

+Changes since v1:

+ * `date.Date` is now an integer that holds the number of days since year zero.
+Previously, it was a struct based on year 1970.
+ * `date.Date` arithmetic and comparison operations now rely on Go operators; the corresponding methods have been deleted.
+ * `date.Date` zero value is now year 0 (Gregorian proleptic astronomical) so 1970 will no longer cause issues.
+ * `date.PeriodOfDays` has been moved to `timespan.PeriodOfDays`
+ * `date.DateString` has been deleted; the SQL `driver.Valuer` implementation is now pluggable and serves the same purpose more simply.
  * The [period.Period](https://pkg.go.dev/github.com/rickb777/period) type has moved.
  * The `clock.Clock` type is now nanosecond resolution (formerly millisecond resolution).